About Accessibility Services

 Skidmore College cultivates an inclusive and supportive learning community and values the diverse learning styles of our students.
 We are committed to providing students with disabilities full and meaningful access to all college programs and activities and strive to provide individualized accommodations necessary for students to realize an equal opportunity to succeed.

-- Further institutional understanding of students with disabilities;
+- further institutional understanding of students with disabilities; and

 - Time management

 - Test taking

 - Note taking

 The coordinator will personally review application and documentation materials to determine eligibility and evaluate requested accommodations based on individual strengths and barriers for each student who applies for accommodations.
 Commonly requested accommodations include:

 - Extended test time

 - Test reading

 - Converted class and test materials (enlarged, audiotaped, etc.)